 One of the main ways banking has changed is by adopting digital technologies that have become an integral part of all our lives.
 In fact, finance is quickly becoming a tech industry.
 As digital banking evolves with new apps and products, the opportunities within financial institutions grow.
 Banking is becoming as exciting as many technology companies, even while many institutions still remain rooted in local communities and their values.

 A career path in banking can offer the potential for growth and sense of purpose that many people look for in their professional lives.
 Getting your foot in the door in the industry can pay dividends by offering an opportunity that can inspire you to grow.

-If you are interested in a career in banking, visit our Career Center to explore open opportunities at First Citizens Bank.
+If you're interested in a career in banking, you can visit our Career Center to explore open opportunities at First Citizens.

 A few financial insights for your life

 This information is provided for educational purposes only and should not be relied on or interpreted as accounting, financial planning, investment, legal or tax advice.
 First Citizens Bank (or its affiliates) neither endorses nor guarantees this information, and encourages you to consult a professional for advice applicable to your specific situation.